Advice for New Parents

 Often after the birth, the focus is primarily on the mother and new baby.
-Scheduling some individual quality dad and baby bonding time is key.
+Scheduling some individual quality bonding time for dad and baby is key.

-It’s important to know that new fathers frequently have postnatal depression and anxiety too.
-So, it’s essential to eat well, get plenty of sleep, and address any emotions that arise.
+It’s important to know that new fathers frequently have postnatal depression and anxiety, too.
+It’s essential to eat well, get plenty of sleep, and address any emotions that arise.

-New dads can be a really big help to the new mom by sharing the load and helping out with regular household duties:
+New dads can be a big help to mom by sharing the load and helping out with regular household duties:

 - Help with the housework and laundry.

 - Do the cooking.
 Cook healthy meals.
 You both need to stay healthy and well.

 - Help out with the grocery shopping.

 - Help with the older children, including school, homework, sports, bed and bath time.